FerencSchmidt/StaticProject/README.md

     - **Apply Script (`kind-install-tf.sh`)**: A Bash script to initialize, plan, and apply Terraform configuration to create the KinD cluster and set up the kubeconfig.
     - **Prerequisites**:
       - Terraform must be installed and available in your environment.
 Additionally, KinD is required to run the Kubernetes cluster on a local machine.
-      - The Bash script uses the `~/config/` directory for temporary kubeconfig files but also supports copying credentials to `~/.kube/config` for easier `kubectl` usage.
+      - The Bash script uses the `~/config/` directory for temporary kubeconfig files but also supports copying credentials to `~/.kube/config`.
   - **Notes on Usage**:
     - Run the `kind-install-tf.sh` script from the same directory to ensure that all relative paths are resolved correctly.
     - The `outputs.tf` file provides details such as the expected kubeconfig location for ease of debugging.